spraakbanken/sparv-docs/manual_eng.md

 ## Introduction

-Sparv is the annotation tool developed by Språkbanken that is used for analysing the corpora in Korp and the texts in Strix.
+Sparv is an annotation tool developed by Språkbanken that is used for analysing the corpora in Korp and the texts in Strix.
 The Sparv web interface (https://spraakbanken.gu.se/sparv) can be used for annotating your own texts.

 This user manual describes most of the functions available in the Sparv web